-DON'T MISS THE ARTICLE "3 FIREMAN KILLED, 24 INJURED IN CHICAGO FIRE" AT THE BOTTOM OF POST.
+DON'T MISS THE ARTICLE "3 FIREMAN KILLED, 24 INJURED IN CHICAGO FIRE" AT THE END OF THIS STORY.

 Perhaps some malevolent god passed a death sentence on the Forum Cafeteria long before it went up in flames, January 6, 1973.
 Three firefighters lost their lives—and 28 others were injured—when the roof of the Forum Cafeteria on West Madison Street collapsed during a fire.